 Is Haloperidol a Sedative?

-Haloperidol does have profound sedation effects, but is classed as an antipsychotic medication, used in the treatment of schizophrenia, psychoses, mania, etc.
+Haloperidol does have profound sedation effects, but is classed as an antipsychotic medication, used in the treatment of schizophrenia, psychoses, mania, etc.1,23

 Does Haldol Help with Anxiety?

 Haldol is not generally prescribed to treat general or relatively mild anxiety disorders.
-It does have a profound sedating effect when used to treat acute cases of psychosis, mania, or agitation.
+It does have a profound sedating effect when used to treat acute cases of psychosis, mania, or agitation.1,22,23

 How Long Does Haldol Stay in Your System?

 Haldol (haloperidol) or Haldol Decanoate is a long-acting antipsychotic medication.
-The drug is prepared in sesame oil, to provide slow and sustained release of the drug over a 4-week period.
+The extended-release version of this drug is prepared in sesame oil, to provide slow and sustained release over a 4-week period.
 The half-life of the drug is approximately 3 weeks.
 Plasma levels are seen to peak at about 6 days and then gradually begin to fall.
 After the third to fourth dose, the plasma levels remain steady.
-These are approximations that can vary due to age, weight, general health, and other factors that can affect metabolization.
+These are approximations that can vary due to age, weight, general health, genetic and other factors that can affect metabolization.1

 It is just as difficult to answer the question, “How long will these adverse reactions last?”
 However, we find that safe withdrawal techniques combined with neurotransmitter precursors can considerably speed up this process.